-Subtask 3.2 2013 - 2038 RTP Implementation/Safety, Regional Problem Solving Integration Work Task Budget: \$2,149 (FHWA MPO Planning Funds, \$15,149; FTA MPO Transit Planning Funds, \$7,000.)
+Subtask 3.2 2013 - 2038 RTP Implementation/Safety, Regional Problem Solving Integration Work Task Budget: \$17,250 FHWA MPO Planning Funds, \$8,000 FTA 5303 Metropolitan Planning Funds, \$7,000 MPO Dues, \$500 In-Kind Match, \$1,750

-The Regional Transportation Plan (RTP) for the Rogue Valley Metropolitan Planning Organization was adopted effective April 27, 2013 (date of USDOT RTP conformity determination).
+The Regional Transportation Plan (RTP) for the Rogue Valley Metropolitan Planning Organization was adopted effective April 26, 2013 (date of USDOT RTP conformity determination).
 This task will implement and maintain the plan.
 The updated RTP introduces performance indicators, which will require additional elaboration consistent with any new MAP-21 requirements, as well as development of measurement matrices, all of which would be addressed here.
 Continuation of other long-range planning, including the RVMPO's Safety Profile and integration of MPO planning with the Regional Problem Solving plan would occur here.
-Safety planning was initiated in FY2013 with publication of a draft Safety Profile.
+Safety planning was initiated in FY2014 with publication of a Safety Profile.
 RVMPO will work with jurisdictions to continue the effort with additional data and analysis.
 The availability of crash data relevant to the region will support other planning, particularly the project selection process identified in Task 2.4.